Bekione/commit-tastic/README.md

-# CommiTastic 🚀

-CommiTastic is a Cursor extension that automates the Git commit process by leveraging Cursor's AI-powered commit message generation.
-It streamlines your workflow by automatically staging, generating messages, and committing changes.

-## Features ✨

-- **Automated Commit Process**: Stage, generate messages, and commit with a single command
-- **AI-Powered Messages**: Utilizes Cursor's AI to generate meaningful commit messages
-- **Flexible Commit Modes**:
-  - Batch mode: Commit all changes together
-  - Individual mode: Commit files separately with unique messages
-- **Auto-Push Support**: Optionally push changes automatically after committing
-- **Progress Tracking**: Visual feedback for each step of the process

-## Installation 📦

-1. Clone this repository
-2. Run `npm install`
-3. Build the extension using `npm run compile`
-4. Press F5 in VS Code to launch the Extension Development Host

-## Usage 🔨

-1. Open the command palette (`Cmd/Ctrl + Shift + P`)
-2. Type "Auto Commit Changes" and select the command
-3. Watch as CommiTastic processes your changes!

-## Configuration ⚙️

-Configure CommiTastic through VS Code settings: json
-{
-"cursorAutoCommit.autoPush": false,
-"cursorAutoCommit.batchCommit": false,
-"cursorAutoCommit.useConventionalCommits": true
-}

-- `autoPush`: Automatically push after committing
-- `batchCommit`: Commit all files together instead of individually
-- `useConventionalCommits`: Use conventional commit format

-## Requirements 📋

-- VS Code 1.60.0 or higher
-- Cursor Editor
-- Git installed and configured

-## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License 📄

-This project is licensed under the ISC License - see the LICENSE file for details.

-## Acknowledgments 🙏

-- Built for the Cursor Editor community
-- Powered by Cursor's AI commit message generation

----

-Made with ❤️ for Cursor users
+# CommitTastic

+CommitTastic is a VS Code extension that automates the git commit process by generating meaningful commit messages for each changed file using Cursor AI.

+## Features

+- 🔄 Automatically stages and commits changes
+- 📝 Generates AI-powered commit messages for each file
+- 🚀 Optional auto-push after commits
+- 🎯 Choose between batch commits or individual file commits

+## Requirements

+- VS Code 1.93.0 or higher
+- [Cursor Editor](https://cursor.sh/) must be installed and running
+- Git repository initialized in your workspace

+## Installation

+1. Download the `.vsix` file from the releases
+2. Open VS Code
+3. Press `Ctrl/Cmd + Shift + P`
+4. Type "Install from VSIX" and select the downloaded file

+## Usage

+1. Make changes to your files
+2. Press `Ctrl/Cmd + Shift + P`
+3. Type "Auto Commit Changes" and press Enter
+4. The extension will:
+   - Loop through each changed file
+   - Stage the file
+   - Generate a commit message using Cursor AI
+   - Create a commit
+   - Push changes (if auto-push is enabled)

+## Extension Settings

+This extension contributes the following settings:

+* `cursorAutoCommit.autoPush`: Enable/disable automatic push after commits
+* `cursorAutoCommit.batchCommit`: Commit all files together instead of individually
+* `cursorAutoCommit.useConventionalCommits`: Use conventional commit format

+## Known Issues

+- Requires Cursor Editor to be running for commit message generation
+- May need to wait a few seconds for commit message generation

+## Release Notes

+### 0.0.1

+Initial release of CommitTastic:
+- Individual file commits with AI-generated messages
+- Batch commit option
+- Auto-push functionality

+## Author

+Bereket Kinfe

+## License

+ISC